sourcecrypto/sourcecrypto.github.io/_pages/index.md

 If you're using linux, like me... you just have to make it's .exe executable and run it from the terminal, like so: `./DiscordChatExporter.CLI.exe`.

+I also used a bulk-renaming tool, and Regex.. those are both great tools, and Regex isn't limited to one particular app, but used all over.

 Then, I used minimal-mistakes collections feature to quickly publish the lot of them, using VSCode to easily edit all of the files at the same time.

 I cut out the head of each of the files and injected the css to be applied to those pages.